klicat/riot-stx/README.md

 - Easy to use : NO subscribing complex functions or stores or action... to define !
 - Auto-update components without to call this.update()
 - update are propagated in two ways binding : main Js <--> components
+- Inside components, use object 'stx'.
+Outside of components use object 'state'
 - Inside riot component you must subscribe to interested state keys in the definition of component.
 Just use  stx:{key1:'defaultValue',key2...} It's all.
 - In riot cycle event : just use this.stxs.key1="new val" to update each component that have subscribed to this key (no need to call this.update() )
-- to update key of global state, use stx.mykey='something' or use riotStx.setState(objectStateToDeepMerge) Or riotStx.setOneState(key, value)
+- to update key of global state, use state.mykey='something' or use riotStx.setState(objectStateToDeepMerge) Or riotStx.setOneState(key, value)
-- Set riotStx.useStxLocalToInitGlobalStx to true if you prefer that the first meet of an stx.key in component declaration auto-set the global stx.
+- Set riotStx.useStxLocalToInitGlobalStx to true if you prefer that the first meet of an stx.key in component declaration auto-set the global state.
 - 1.47KB

 ### Usage